Altitude Training, Pace Specificity, and Marathon Success: A Coach’s Playbook

 4. Use real‑time feedback – a watch or app that shows you the current zone helps you stay honest.
 If your heart‑rate spikes into the next zone, you can dial back or push forward, making every run purposeful.

-By treating yourself as the coach, you gain the freedom to adapt when life throws a curveball – a missed flight, a rainy week, or a sudden increase in work hours.
-The framework stays the same; the details shift.
+By taking on the role of your own coach, you gain flexibility to adapt when life changes – a missed flight, a rainy week, or work demands that spike unexpectedly.
+The framework stays; the details shift.

-The beauty of running is that it’s a long‑term conversation with yourself.
+Running is a long‑term conversation with yourself.
 The more you listen, the more you learn, and the more you grow.
 If you’re ready to turn theory into practice, try the Altitude‑Specific Race‑Pace collection below:

 • Day 1 – 8 km easy (Zone 1) at the base of a hill (if you have a local hill, treat it as your “altitude” for the day).